What Tools Do I Use? June 2020 Edition

 Last but definitely not least is Raindrop.io.
 It's a bookmark manager with full tagging support including drill down tag searching.
 As a developer, I tend to collect a lot of links to research, articles, etc. and this is an invaluable tool to keep it all organized.
 It also doubles as my recipe book!

-I currently work on a distributed team so having effective tools in place for collaboration and communication is a must.
+I currently work on a hybrid team (some days in office and some days WFH) so having effective tools in place for collaboration and communication is a must.

 For task and backlog tracking, I use Azure DevOps at work and GitHub for other development projects.